maisiebennett/maisiebennett/README.md

 Hello 👋

-I'm Maisie and I am currently a rplacement student and research assistant at the Reality Bending Lab.
+I'm Maisie and I am currently a placement student and research assistant at the Reality Bending Lab.
 I am also a BSc Psychology Student at the University of Sussex.

 - 🧠 I am interested in Cognitive Psychology.
 - 🪴 I am particularly looking forward to learning how to record physiological signals.